 Keep in mind that holidays in conjunction to your thesis are not covered and you need to provide your own insurance.
 For students from within the EU/EFTA please check if the coverage of your health insurance in combination with the WUR travel insurance is sufficient for your trip.
-Dutch students and students taking the AON health insurance are covered
+Dutch students and students taking the AON health insurance are covered sufficiently.

-3.2.3 Grants
+4.3.3 Grants

-There are some possibilities to apply for grants if your thesis, internship or research practice takes place in a foreign country, but most times the chance to receive a grant is small.
-For information about grants, see Appendix V.
+There are some possibilities to apply for grants if your thesis, internship or research practice takes place in a foreign country.
+For information see Appendix VI.

-4. During your internship
+5 During your internship